charleskoffler/clprolf/docs/getting_started/simol_simple_doc_github_website_traditional_oop.md

 ## No simol annotations mandatory in the framework, except for @Forced_inh, and @Forced_int_inh

 To keep flexible for Java (or else) developers, simol annotations are not mandatory at all, in the simol framework.
 For example, @Nature, @With_compat, and all other keywords, can be not used, in some cases or always.
 Even the concurrency keywords are in that case.
-The sole keywords that we muse use in the simol framework are those about forced inheritance(@Forced_inh, and @Forced_int_inh).
+The sole keywords that we must use in the simol framework are those about forced inheritance(@Forced_inh, and @Forced_int_inh).

 If we do not use @Nature, the nature check, obviously, will not be done.